the-peon-project/peon-docs/manual/docs/development/01_orchestrator.md

 ### 0.2.3

-- [x] ADDED :new: API - Auto download latest plan version when server is deployed
+- [x] ADDED :new: API - Auto download latest plan version when the server is deployed

 ### 0.2.2